Master Your Exam: 8 CCNA Exam Questions Types for 2025

 • Utilize Management Protocols:

-• Understand how to configure NTP to synchronize device clocks, which is critical for accurate timestamping in log messages for troubleshooting and security forensics.
+• Use NTP to synchronize device clocks.
+This is mandatory for accurate timestamps in log messages, which are needed for troubleshooting and security forensics.

-• Set up Syslog to forward log messages to a central server, providing centralized monitoring and storage.
+• Set up Syslog to forward event data to a central server for monitoring and long-term storage.

 • Harden the Device Baseline:

-• Disable unnecessary services like the HTTP server (no ip http server) and the small servers (e.g., no service tcp-small-servers).
+• Disable unnecessary services like the HTTP server with no ip http server and turn off old services using no service tcp-small-servers.

-Pro Tip: Remember the key security violation modes for port security.
-Shutdown is the default and most secure, placing the port in an err-disabled state.
-Restrict drops offending traffic and increments a security counter, while Protect silently drops the traffic without logging.
-Knowing the differences and when to use each is a common exam topic.
+Pro Tip: Remember the three violation modes for port security.
+Shutdown is the default state; it shuts the port down and labels it err-disabled.
+Restrict drops unauthorized traffic and increments a counter while generating a log message.
+Protect drops the traffic silently without logging the event or increasing the counter.
+Examiners often test your ability to distinguish between these three modes.

 CCNA Exam Question Topics Comparison